phlhg/traffic-sim/README.md

 ### 5. Run the server

-Now that we built our files we want to run a local server - Enter the `/public/` directory of the project and run:
+Now that we built our files we want to run a local server - Enter the root directory of the project and run:

 ```
-python3 -m http.server 8080 --bind 127.0.0.1 --directory /public/
+python3 -m http.server 8080 --bind 127.0.0.1 --directory public/
 ```

 > ℹ️ **VS Code**